solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 - is named `infra-apikey`,
 - is placed in the `gloo-system` namespace (this  is the default if no namespace is provided via the `--namespace` flag),
-- is of kind `apikey` (this is just a Kubernetes secret which contains the API key in the `data` entry with the key expected by Gloo),
+- is of kind `apikey` (this is just a Kubernetes secret which contains the API key in the `data` entry with the key expected by Gloo Edge),
 - is marked with a label named `team` with value `infrastructure`, and
 - contains an API key with value `N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy`.